awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose-up.md

 ## Tagging Resources<a name="cmd-ecs-cli-compose-up-tags"></a>

 The Amazon ECS CLI supports adding metadata in the form of resource tags to your AWS resources\.
 Each tag consists of a key and an optional value\.
 Resource tags can be used for cost allocation, automation, and access control\.
-For more information, see [AWS Tagging Strategies](http://aws.amazon.com/answers/account-management/aws-tagging-strategies)\.
+For more information, see [Tagging Your Amazon ECS Resources](ecs-using-tags.md)\.

 When using the `ecs-cli compose up` command, using the `--tags` flag enables you to add metadata tags to the task definition and tasks\.
 Amazon ECS managed tags are enabled by default unless specifically disabled using the `--disable-ecs-managed-tags` flag\.
 For more information, see [Tagging Your Resources for Billing](ecs-using-tags.md#tag-resources-for-billing)\.